 In an unnamed city, probably Chicago, star reporter “Hildy Johnson” (Rosalind Russell) is about to leave the exciting world of cutthroat journalism—and, not to mention, her editor and former husband(!)
 “Walter Burns” (Cary Grant)—for the umbrella-carrying, slickers-wearing bore “Bruce Baldwin” (life-and-the-movie’s eternal also-ran, Ralph Bellamy) and a comfortable life of leisure and life-insurance policies in Albany, New York.
 But ol’ Walter ain’t gonna let Hildy off that easy.
 Before she knows where she’s at, or we know where any of them are going, Walter bullies, bluffs, blusters, bulldozes, and bamboozles Hildy into chasing the biggest story of the year.
 And by the end, justice served, order restored, and a good story gotten—in just about the most cockeyed fashion immorally and irresponsibly conceivable—Hildy is back with Walter, Bruce is on the outs, and she’s a “newspaperman” once more!

 This is just about the briskest 93 minutes you’ll ever take.
 Characters are talking so fast, and at the same time, that I’d advise viewers of today to turn on the English subtitles—even if you have whatever the hearing equivalent of ‘20/20 vision’ is.
-It’s so fast, I think, that you won’t even be bothered by the troubling aspects of the reporter/editor and ex-husband/wife relationship at the center of it.
+It’s so lightning quick, I think, that you won’t even be bothered by the troubling aspects of the reporter/editor and ex-husband/wife relationship at the center of it.
 Sure, Walter ‘gives’ it to Hildy quite good, but personally, I think the old girl can take it—and dishes out her fair share in return.
 As an almost accidental ‘screwball,’ His Girl Friday is one of the fastest, fiercest, furious-est AND funniest!

 VI.
 BALL OF FIRE (1941, Samuel Goldwyn Prod., dir.
 Howard Hawks)